Canada Ranks 15th on Social Progress Index 2024

 A recent report by the Mining Association of British Columbia (MABC) found that if the province were to develop 16 critical mineral mines, it could generate over 2.1 million person-hours of employment, $183 billion in worker income, $154 billion in tax revenues, and over $791 billion in economic activity.

-Why Social & Environmental Progress Matters
+Why Social Progress Matters

 The SPI and other similar indices clearly point towards the best sources of supply for our everyday resources whether it be energy, food, lumber, minerals, metals, etc. For example, the 2024 SPI’s rankings for the world’s top oil and gas exporters (in no particular order) are as follows: